 - 1 block cream cheese (8 oz, softened)

 - 6-8 tablespoons milk

 - 1 cup toasted coconut

-Add 1.5 tablespoons batter to the iron.
+- Add 1.5 tablespoons batter to the iron.
 Cook for 1.5-2 minutes*, until bottom is golden brown.
-Tilt the waffle iron onto its side and gently loosen the waffle bite.
+Tilt the waffle iron onto its side and gently loosen the waffle bites.